USS San Diego (CL-53): 1945

 In January 1945, TF 38 entered the South China Sea for attacks against Formosa, Luzon, Indochina, and southern China.
 The force struck Okinawa before returning to Ulithi for replenishment.

 San Diego next participated in carrier operations against the home islands of Japan, the first since the Doolittle Raid of 1942.
 The carrier force finished the month of February with strikes against Iwo Jima.

 On 1 March, San Diego and other cruisers were detached from the carrier force to bombard Okino Daijo Island in support of the landings on Okinawa.
 After another visit to Ulithi, she joined in carrier strikes against Kyūshū, again shooting down or driving away enemy planes attacking the carriers.
 On the night of 27–28 March, San Diego participated in the shelling of Minami Daito Jima; on 11 April, and again on 16 April, her guns shot down two attackers.
 She helped furnish anti-aircraft protection for ships damaged by suicide attacks and escorted them to safety.
 After a stop at Ulithi, she continued as part of the carrier force supporting the invasion of Okinawa, until she entered an advanced base drydock at Guiuan, Samar Island, Philippines, for repairs and maintenance.

 She then served once more with the carrier force operating off the coast of Japan from 10 July until hostilities ceased.
 On 27 August, San Diego was the first major Allied warship to enter Tokyo Bay since the beginning of the war, and she helped in the occupation of the Yokosuka Naval Base and the surrender of the Japanese battleship Nagato.
 After having steamed over 300,000 mi (480,000 km) in the Pacific, she returned to San Francisco on 14 September 1945.
 San Diego gave further service as part of "Operation Magic Carpet" in bringing American troops home.

 Decommissioning and sale

 San Diego was decommissioned and placed in the Pacific Reserve Fleet on 4 November 1946, berthed at Bremerton, Washington.
 She was redesignated CLAA-53 on 18 March 1949.
 10 years later, she was struck from the Naval Vessel Register, on 1 March 1959.
 She was sold in December 1960 to Todd Shipyards, Seattle, Washington.
+Her bell is on the current San Diego (LPD-22).